Dana Evan Kaplan: Cuba

 Kaplan began writing about the Jewish community in Communist Cuba in 2000 with the publication of “A Jewish Renaissance in Castro’s Cuba,” for Judaism journal.
 The article was included in the feature “From All Their Habitations” (a title pulled from the biblical verse found in Ezekiel 37:23), a selection of reports highlighting Jewish religious, intellectual, and communal life from various parts of the world.

 Kaplan studied the Fidel Castro revolution and the subsequent mass Jewish immigration from the country in the 1960s.
 He documented the religious renaissance of the small percentage of Cuban Jews who remained in the country that began in the 1990s.
 He also wrote about the Elian Gonzalez custody and immigration incident from a Jewish communal perspective, which was translated into Spanish and reprinted widely in both languages.

 In 2004, Kaplan wrote a cover story titled “Fidel and the Jews” for Moment magazine.

 Personal life

-Kaplan is known to be an avid scuba diver with dives in Mexico, South Africa, Indonesia, Honduras, and many other countries.
-He has trekked in Nepal, where he circled the Annapurna mountain range, and has participated in cycling trips in Vietnam and India.
+Kaplan is a scuba diver with dives in Mexico, South Africa, Indonesia, Honduras, and many other countries.
+He has trekked in Nepal, where he circled the Annapurna mountain range.